paulfoley/Udacity_Nanodegree-Data_Analyst/OpenStreetMap_Data-Wrangle/README.md

 ## Project Overview

 We're going to focus on clearning the [OpenStreetMap Denver/Boulder, CO Area](https://mapzen.com/data/metro-extracts/metro/denver-boulder_colorado/).
-This data set contains, my hometown of Louisville, CO, which I love.
+This data set contains, my hometown of Louisville CO, which I love.
 It's a budding community in between Boulder and Denver, which are two cities I've thoroughly enjoyed living in as well.

 In this project we're going to asses the quality of the data for: